kmg3821/renju-ai/README.md

 # How was it made
 I used JAX ecosystem to create the AI model.
 The model is based on Alphazero.
 I made a big model first and distill it to a smaller one.
 Then, I converted it to tensorflow model.
-I'm going to upload training scripts later.
+I'm going to upload the full training scripts later.